CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

 ###First Meeting Oct22
 Once Phase0 ended, we had a group meeting on Oct22 to discuss the following, and started on work.

-1. Meeting and deciding on how to deal with Mickaels comments.
+1. Meeting and deciding on how to deal with Mickael's comments.
 (Who will be in charge of fixing what)
     - Yijia: Fixing errors and warnings in part of the code.
     - Farzana: Fixing the specification of the project.
     - Enam: Dealing with Intern so that it could be open to extensions: to respond to Micheal's employee suggestion.